FDA 510(k) & ISO Certified

 Home & facility ready

 Portable and designed for ease-of-use across hospital, long-term care, remote, and home healthcare settings.
-Minimal training burden — 250 nurses trained to date — with 100% patient acceptance in all clinical trials.
+250 nurses trained to date — with 100% patient acceptance in all clinical trials.

 Expandable platform